-Using the power of social media, Marley’s book drive went viral and young readers across the globe wanted to participate.
-In February of 2017, Marley partnered with Scholastic and will publish a guide to youth activism.
-Her book will guide kids to utilizing the power to positively make change from volunteerism, social justice, to using social media for good.
+Using the power of social media, Dias’ book drive went viral and young readers across the globe wanted to participate.
+In February of 2017, she partnered with Scholastic and to publish a guide to youth activism in 2018.
+Her book will guide kids to utilizing the power to positively make change, from volunteerism, social justice, to using social media for good.

-Kimberly Bryant– Electrical engineer Kimberly Bryant is the founder of Black Girls Code a non-profit whose mission is to diversify and change the face of technology by exposing girls of color and in underrepresented communities to STEM.
-While there’s been much progress in racial politics, there’s still a need to close the intersection of the gender gap, and the racial gap in these fields.
+Kimberly Bryant– Electrical engineer Kimberly Bryant is the founder of Black Girls Code a non-profit whose mission is to diversify and change the face of technology by “exposing girls of color and in underrepresented communities to STEM.”
+While there’s been much progress in closing the racial disparity in S.T.E.M, there’s still a need to close the this gap even further in this field.

 “I am the result of love.
 More specifically, Black and Iranian love, of a love that highlights how interconnected we truly are…Xenophobia destroys the power of love and our collective potential, it creates a false sense of security for some, and an environment of fear for others.”

 Franchesca “Chescaleigh” Ramsey- Franchesca Ramsey, also known as Chescaleigh is a social activist, a writer and a comedian.
-In 2012, she first made herself known on social media when she turned a popular YouTube meme into a lasting global conversation about things people casually say to Black women that unintentionally marginalize them.
-She is the host of MTV’s Web series, Decoded, a platform which discusses the intersections of gender, race, and other issues that aren’t always comfortable to discuss.
+In 2012, she first made herself known on social media when she turned a popular YouTube meme into a lasting, global conversation about things people casually say to Black women and girls that intentionally, or unintentionally marginalize them.
+Ramsey is the host of MTV’s Web series, Decoded, a platform which discusses the intersections of gender, race, and other issues that aren’t always comfortable to discuss.